 How Can Female Infertility Be Treated?

-There are several methods which doctors can put in place to treat women with infertility problems.
+There are several methods that doctors can put in place to treat women with infertility problems.
 These include:

-- Taking hormones which can address hormone imbalances, shortened menstrual cycles or endometriosis
+- Taking hormones that can address hormone imbalances, shortened menstrual cycles, or endometriosis

 - Using fertility enhancement supplements